-This semester long course is offered at a college equivalency level through the University of Pittsburgh.
+This semester-long course is offered at a college equivalency level through the University of Pittsburgh.
 All students enrolled in this course must register with the College in High School program at the University of Pittsburgh.
 Each student is expected to acquire the skill to analyze policy and value questions, to construct argumentative cases, and to argue these cases against her classmates.
-Students will discuss issues, which might be appropriate for argument, select topics, develop cases, and engage in a minimum of four oral presentations.
+This class incorporates an appropriate amount of rigor to ensure a quality, college-level experience.
+Students will discuss modern issues, which might be appropriate for argument, select topics, develop cases, and engage in a minimum of four oral presentations.
+These presentations include but are not limited to: SPAR debates, Lincoln-Douglas style debates, and Toulmin incorporation and debate style.